Las Flores Middle School

 Coach Smathers Assistant Coach

-I’m Coach Smathers and I’m so excited to have the WeRock program here on our campus.
-As it will be the first year for all of us here at LFMS, I am looking forward to this new running adventure.
+I’m Coach Smathers and I’m so excited to continue year two in the WeRock program here on our campus.
+It’s a new year and more running adventures to come.
 I know that this season will be challenging as we all run together towards the goal of completing 26.2 miles.
 I am excited for all the new friendships to be formed and delighted to be a part of this journey.

-It’s always fun to hear a coaches race history!
+It’s always fun to hear a coach’s race history!